tagomoris/fluent-plugin-buffer-lightening/README.md

-# fluent-plugin-buffer-lightening, a plugin for [Fluentd](http://fluentd.org)
+# fluent-plugin-buffer-lightening

-Fluentd buffer plugin on memory to flush with many types of chunk limit methods:
+[Fluentd](http://fluentd.org) buffer plugin on memory to flush with many types of chunk limit methods:
   * events count limit in chunk

 These options are to decrease latency from emit to write, and to control chunk sizes and flush sizes.